-Figure 3-24 Connections for the Armor Module
+Figure 3-24 Armor Module Cabling Diagram

 Balancing Standard Robot:

 As per the dimensions in the drawings below, the chassis shall preserve two sets of built-in holes, each of which corresponds to one Armor Module.
 The sizes and locations of the four holes in each set must be kept aligned.